 In this movement, the primary muscles worked are the rear deltoids (on the back of the shoulders) and the upper trapezius (on the top of the shoulders).

 How To Prep for Upright Rows

-"Where individuals tend to falter with upright rows is primarily in form", Snyder said.
-"That can lead to a strained lower back".
+"Where individuals tend to falter with upright rows is primarily in form," Snyder said.
+“That can lead to a strained low back.”

 Here are some cues on form that can help protect the back and target the right muscles during the movement:

-- Keep shoulders neutral rather than rounded forwards or thrown back.
+- Keep shoulders neutral rather than rounded forward or thrown back.
 The former can lead to rotator cuff injury, while the latter can put strain on the lower back.

-- Engage the core lightly for stability but don't "suck in your gut" as that can also cause lower-back strain.
+- Engage the core lightly for stability, but don’t “suck in your gut” since that can also cause lower-back strain.

 - Lower the weight with control.
 Snyder said a common mistake is bringing the weight down too quickly, which throws off your form.

 - Don’t lock out the knees.
 Keeping a slight bend recruits the hip muscles and takes pressure off the lower back.

 Working on form first can help prevent strain as you begin to add in variables like load and tempo.

 Proper Form with Weights

 Using weights requires more awareness about proper form, said Bill Kelley, D.P.T., C.S.C.S.
 The biggest challenge tends to be keeping the elbows too low, as opposed to letting them flare upward on either side of the head.
 That can sometimes be caused by choosing a weight that’s too heavy to lift all the way up to the chin, and when that happens, your elbows can’t come up fully.
 When this happens, it puts undue stress on the wrists, elbows, and shoulders.